hemantaph/ler/docs/autoapi/ler/rates/index.rst

    .. py:attribute:: cbc_pop

-      :class:`~CompactBinaryPopulation` class
+      :class:`~CBCSourceParameterDistribution` class

-      This is an already initialized class that contains a function (CompactBinaryPopulation.sample_gw_parameters) that actually samples the source parameters.
+      This is an already initialized class that contains a function (CBCSourceParameterDistribution.sample_gw_parameters) that actually samples the source parameters.